munggorn/bangkok_hotel_data/README.md

 2. Install necessary libraries (preferably in a virtual environment): pip install -r requirements.txt

-3. Navigate to the repository and launch the Jupyter notebook: jupyter notebook bangkok_hotel_data_analyze.ipynb
+3. Navigate to the repository and launch the Python Module:
+   - python ExtractInput.py
+   - python CalAssumption.py
+   - python Visualization.py
+   - python Criterion.py
+   - python App.py

 4. To run the Dash app:
-   python bangkok_hotel_data_dash.py
+   python App.py

 # 5. Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Ensure you update tests as appropriate.